Inria-Prosecco/libsignal-protocol-wasm-fstar/README.md

     make fstar

 In order to use `make fstar` above and re-generate the WebAssembly artifacts, you need to setup the F\* toolchain.
 See the `README.md` in the `fstar` folder.

-We include in this repo a pre-generated snapshot of the WebAssembly files, in the folder `fstar/signal-wasm`.
-You can test it by firing up a web server from the repo's root directory and then accessing the `test/` directory.

 ## Demo